Kosalexei/active-menu-link/README.md

 [![NPM version](https://img.shields.io/npm/v/active-menu-link.svg)](https://www.npmjs.com/package/active-menu-link)
 [![NPM downloads](https://img.shields.io/npm/dm/active-menu-link.svg)](https://www.npmjs.com/package/active-menu-link)

+## Highlight Active Menu Based On The Scroll Position

-A simple library to highlight the active menu item on a single page.
+A pure JavaScript smooth scroll & scrollspy library which highlights the active menu item based on the scroll position.

+A typical use of this library is to create a sticky header navigation for your single page app that allows the user to smoothly scroll through page sections while highlighting the active menu item.

 ## Example
 [Example](https://active-menu-link.netlify.com/)